 Start one!
-Host an open mic night, organize a pizza fundraiser, arrange to speak at a local school or university, or even just make it your mission to be a social media advocate for the week.
-We want to you to be a part of this!
+Host an open mic night or viewing party, organize a pizza fundraiser, arrange to speak at a local school or university, or just make it your mission to be a social media advocate for the week.
+We want you to be part of this!

 Social media is a great way to spread awareness about OCD and related disorders.
 During OCD Awareness Week, there are a number of ways you can get involved online.
 In addition to participating in #FaceYourFear, we invite you to follow us on Twitter, Facebook, and Instagram, share our posts, and help us spread awareness in other ways: